cobalamin, cyanocobalamin, hydroxyocobalamin

 also replace zinc in some biochemical reactions.

-Cobalt also has a role in the biotin-dependent Krebs-cycle.
+Cobalt is also part of the biotin-dependent Krebs-cycle.
 This is the process that

 the body uses to break down sugars into energy.